Why You Shouldn’t Let Your Dog Lick Your Face?

-The majority of people seem to like it because they believe their dog loves them.
+The majority of people seem to like their dog licking them because they believe their dog loves them.
 Nevertheless, you need to remain cautious due to the fact that dogs can accidentally harm you.
-Their mouths may be clean, but they contain a lot of natural germs that can be dangerous to humans; that’s why their licks might be dangerous.
+Their mouths may be clean, but they contain a lot of natural germs that can be dangerous to humans; that’s why your dog licking you might be dangerous.
 You shouldn’t worry much, though, as long as it doesn’t touch an open wound, your eyes, nose or mouth.

 Yes, one of the reasons dogs lick you is probably affection, as they have a tendency to lick people that they spend a great deal of time with.
 Besides, that’s what their moms do when they have their puppies – they lick them to show them love and also make them really feel safe.
 Dogs lick your face if they can get to it, or any other spot of skin available, like hands, neck or a leg.
 So why do some dogs have a tendency to lick more than others?
 It’s much like with people – not everyone loves embracing and kissing, however it does not indicate they like you less.
 They may have different methods of revealing affection, or they do not like licking.

 How Do I Get My Dog To Stop Licking Me?